 So I am pretty sure that winter has set in and isn’t going anywhere for a while.
-We have had snow on the ground every day except 3 since the middle of November and brrr is it already so cold out.
-While we have been spending many days outside playing in the snow, we also have many days where it’s just too cold to head outside and we need some fun activities to keep us from getting the winter blues.
+We have had snow on the ground almost every day since the middle of November and brrr is it already so cold out!
+Some days are just too cold to head outside and we need some fun winter activities to keep us from getting the winter blues.
 My four year old is able to recognize her numbers, but something we haven’t spent as much time on is number words.
-I created these penguin number word tracing cards to have on hand this winter to practice seeing, tracing, and spelling the number words zero through twenty.
+I created these penguin number word tracing cards to have on hand this winter to practice recognizing, tracing, and spelling the number words zero through twenty.

-*Pair this with our Snow Centers and Activities for Pre-K & Kinder!
+*Pair this with our Snow Centers & Activities for Pre-K/Kindergarten

 Penguin Tracing Number Words